-- Keep taking your prenatal vitamins and stock up on supplements, especially collagen as this will help stimulate hair growth.
+- Vitamins: Keep taking your prenatal vitamins and stock up on supplements, especially collagen as this can help stimulate hair growth.

-- Rock the greasy top knot.
-Showering is one of the top times when hair will shed a little more so try and skip a few washes when you can to prevent the shed.
+- Rock the greasy top knot: Washing your hair is one of the main times when hair will shed a little more so try and skip a few washes when you can to prevent the shed.

-- If you are sporting the wonderful mum bun, make sure you tie it loosely and wrap it up in a super soft scrunchie.
+- Silk scrunchies: If you are sporting the wonderful mum bun, make sure you tie it loosely and wrap it up in a super soft scrunchie.
 We are big fans of this one.

-- When you do wash your hair, try and use a high quality shampoo and conditioner.
+- Quality shampoo and conditioner: When you do wash your hair, try and use a high quality shampoo and conditioner.
 This brand is pricey but they definitely know their stuff when it comes to thinning hair.
 Dermatologists also recommend keeping the conditioner to the ends only so you don’t weigh the hair down.

-- Massaging some hair oil into the scalp can also help stimulate growth.
+- Head massage: Massaging some hair oil into the scalp can also help stimulate growth.
 This is because it boosts blood flow and feeds the root.

-- Avoid the styling equipment.
-Keep the hairdryer, curlers and straighteners locked away as they are all likely to pull on your hair and contribute to the shedding.
+- Ditch the heat: Keep the hairdryer, curlers and straighteners locked away as they are all likely to pull on your hair and contribute to the shedding.
 If you can’t avoid them though, keep them on a low setting and be sure to go gently.